Field hockey at the 1976 Summer Olympics

-The field hockey competition at the 1976 Summer Olympics, which was held in the Percival Molson Memorial Stadium at the McGill University, on an artificial surface for the first time.
+The field hockey competition at the 1976 Summer Olympics was held in the Percival Molson Memorial Stadium at the McGill University, on an artificial surface for the first time.
 Only a men's competition occurred.

 New Zealand won the gold medal for the first time by defeating Australia 1–0 in the final.
 Pakistan won the bronze medal by defeating the Netherlands 3–2.